 Researchers Brianna McMillan and Jenny Saffran, from the University of Wisconsin-Madison, led a study about background noise that was published in the journal Child Development.
 It consisted of three experiments in which 106 children between 22 and 30 months old took part.
 In the study, the toddlers were taught the names of unfamiliar objects and then tested on their ability to recognize the objects when they were labeled.
 To understand how different levels of background noise affected the toddlers’ ability to learn, the team repeated the experiment with different amounts of background noise.

-“Learning words is an important skill that provides a foundation for children’s ability to succeed academically,” said Brianna McMillan, a doctoral student at the University of Wisconsin-Madison and lead author of the study.
+“Learning new words is an important skill that provides a foundation for children’s ability to succeed academically,” said Brianna McMillan, a doctoral student at the University of Wisconsin-Madison and lead author of the study.

-In fact, previous studies have shown that too much noise can affect children cognitively and physiologically resulting in more negative school performance, higher levels of stress hormone cortisol, and increased heart rates.
+In fact, previous studies have shown that too much noise can affect children cognitively and physiologically resulting in more negative school performance, higher levels of the stress hormone cortisol, and increased heart rates.

-However, while we know that louder background noise hinders a toddlers’ ability to learn words, providing cues in the environment helped them overcome this difficulty!
+However, while we know that louder background noise hinders a toddlers’ ability to learn words, providing cues in the environment helps them overcome this difficulty!
 “When the environment is noisy, drawing young children’s attention to the sounds of the new word may help them compensate,” noted co-author, Jenny Saffran.
 Given that children will rarely be in a completely quiet environment when learning, parents and teachers can reduce background noise or highlight important information to help children learn, even when there is background noise.